NETTLEHAM CHURCH OF ENGLAND VOLUNTARY AIDED JUNIOR SCHOOL

 2 Children living within the geographical area bounded by the combined civil and ecclesiastical parish boundaries of Nettleham.

-Where your child lives normally during the school week with more than one parent at different addresses, the home address for the purposes of school admissions will be that of the parent who lives closest, as measured by straight line distance, to the school in question.
+Where your child lives normally during the school week with more than one parent at different addresses, the home address for the purposes of school admissions will be the address provided by parents in the initial application to the school.

 If you have more than one home, we will take as the home address the address where you and your child normally live for the majority of the school term time.